khizar-qa/APPIUM_WEBDRIVERIO/README.md

     npm install
     ```

-3. Set your Desired Capablities in `wdio.conf.js`:
+3. Set your Desired Capablities in `wdio.conf.js`
+4. Update file paths used in e22.js file

 ## Running Tests
 1. To run the tests, use the following command: